Kc obtained his Bachelor of Science in Biochemistry and is passionate about all things pertaining to biochemistry.

 Geoscientist Brad Udall, director of the University of Colorado Western Water Assessment, believes that climate change will decrease the river’s flow by 5-20 percent in the next 40 years.
 He warns that drought will last longer, precipitation in the Rocky Mountains will decrease, and higher air temperature will increase the amount of water lost from the Colorado River Basin through evaporation.

-Water Scarcity is a Global Issue We Mustn’t Take Lightly
+Water Scarcity: A Global Issue We Mustn’t Underestimate

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.